 Why Managed WordPress Hosting?

-It solely depends on you whether you need a managed or an unmanaged host.
-But, if you are more concerned about your site’s performance and unable to decide, we have the reasons why managed WordPress hosting can be useful for you-
+It depends on whether you need a managed or an unmanaged host.
+But, if you are more concerned about your site’s performance and unable to decide, we have the reasons why it can be useful for you-

 - Superior support